 The Queanbeyan-Palerang region is home to a diverse set of distinctively unique towns and villages.
 To give you an insider’s look into the hidden gems the region has to offer, we’ve enlisted the help of our trusty locals who will share their stories and local loves from the towns they call home.
+Hear more about the hidden gems of Braidwood from local Dena Pharaoh-Pezzano who shares her treechange story and how she came to set up Saloon Design House together with business partner Jane Magnus.

 Escape to the country

-Originally from Sydney, Dena decided to take on the treechange six years ago, when her partner got a role at the National Museum of Australia in Canberra, about an hour’s drive from the country town of Braidwood.
+Originally from Sydney, Dena decided to take on the treechange almost ten years ago, when her partner got a role at the National Museum of Australia in Canberra, about an hour’s drive from the country town of Braidwood.
 “We didn’t want to live in Canberra as we wanted to explore the countryside of the area.
-Six years ago, we were on a drive in the region and came through Braidwood and it just felt like the right place for us.
+Years ago, we were on a drive in the region and came through Braidwood and it just felt like the right place for us.
 I had two small children at the time as well, so it seemed like a good time for a treechange,” she explains.

 “I met Jane within the first few weeks that I moved to Braidwood – we didn’t know each other before then.
 Jane’s lived in the area for quite a while, about 15 years, I think, and we met at a pre-school as we were both dropping our kids off for school,” Dena recalls when asked how she came to meet her friend and business partner, Jane Magnus.